MangaD/DAD-Project/README.md

   - close meeting of another coordinator throws non specific error
   - sign in form in case arguments are not passed at startup
 - Server should have different list methods for different situations
+- Server error checks
+  - check if method parameters are valid
 - Client list in script?
 - Server replication
 - PM Status command